byexamples/byexample/docs/recipes/handy-shell-snippets.md

 > the timeout is over.

-Because ``fg %1`` will never end we *need* to send it the background again and not fail with a timeout.
+Because ``fg %1`` will never end we *need* to send it the background again and not fail with a timeout (that's why we use `+stop-on-timeout`).

 To finish it, we can kill it like any other process.
 You typically do not want to [skip](/{{ site.uprefix }}/basic/setup-and-tear-down) this.